Skip to main content

 • Suppression of Inflammatory Pathways ∞ AMPK activation can inhibit pro-inflammatory signaling pathways like NF-κB.
 Chronic low-grade inflammation is a known contributor to insulin resistance and can blunt the cellular response to other hormones.
 By reducing this inflammatory “noise,” AMPK helps clarify hormonal signals.

 For an individual on a wellness protocol, this means that endurance and high-intensity interval training (HIIT), which are potent activators of AMPK, can make the body more efficient at managing glucose and lipids.
-This is particularly relevant for protocols involving peptides like Ipamorelin/CJC-1295, which influence and insulin sensitivity.
+This is particularly relevant for protocols involving peptides like Ipamorelin/CJC-1295, which influence growth hormone and insulin sensitivity.
 Activating AMPK through exercise creates a cellular environment that is primed to respond optimally to these therapeutic inputs.

 The AMPK pathway acts as a metabolic switch, turning on energy production and enhancing cellular sensitivity to insulin in response to exercise.